homermultitext/editors-vm/index.md

 ---
-title: "HMT editors' virtual machine (summer 2015)"
+title: "HMT editors' virtual machine"
 layout: page
 ---

-`vm2015` defines a virtual machine including all the software necessary to edit and validate contributions to the Homer Multitext project.
+`editors-vm` defines a virtual machine  including all the software necessary to edit and validate contributions to the Homer Multitext project.
 In the 2015-2016 academic year, all editors should use this VM to validate and verify their work.

 Documentation is available at <http://homermultitext.github.io/hmt-docs/vm/>.

 ## Technical summary ##

 The project uses Vagrant to define a virtual machine you can run with  VirtualBox.
-The VM is a 64-bit machine running Ubuntu 14.04 with a LXDE GUI.
+The current VM is a 64-bit machine running Ubuntu 14.04 with a LXDE GUI.
+Before beginning of intensive work in summer, 2016, we will switch to a base machine running Elementary OS.